Ocky Clark

-Octavius ("Ocky") Rene Clark is an American competitive runner who won the gold medal in the 800 meter event at the 1991 Pan American Games.
+Octavius "Ocky" Rene Clark (born November 14, 1960) is an American competitive runner who won the gold medal in the 800 meter event at the 1991 Pan American Games.

 Early life

-Clark was born November 14, 1960 in Sanford, Florida.
-He grew up on his grandparents' farm in Bookertown, named after Booker T. Washington.
-Clark would interject Booker T. Washington's words of "nothing ever comes to one, that is worth having, except as a result of hard work" into every aspect of his life.
+Clark was born on November 14, 1960, in Sanford, Florida and he grew up on his grandparents' farm in Bookertown, named after Booker T. Washington.
+Clark would interject Booker T. Washington's words of "Nothing ever comes to one, that is worth having, except as a result of hard work" into every aspect of his life.
 He was given the nickname Ocky by one of his favorite aunts.

 High school

 Clark began competitive running at Sanford Seminole High School as a 3200-meter runner.
-With times of 4:23.8 in the Mile, 1:57 for 800 meters and 47 splits on the 4x400 relay he was one of the top runners at his school.
-After high school Clark attended Ottawa University in Ottawa, Kansas briefly, but then dropped out and joined the Navy on October 9, 1979 in downtown Ottawa, Kansas.
-After basic training in Great Lakes, Illinois he was assigned to the USS Enterprise, which was dry docked in Bremerton, Washington.
+With times of 4:23.8 in the Mile, 1:57 for the 800 meters and 47 splits on the 4x400 relay he was one of the top runners at his school.
+After high school Clark attended Ottawa University in Ottawa, Kansas briefly, but then dropped out and joined the Navy on October 9, 1979, in downtown Ottawa, Kansas.
+After basic training in Great Lakes, Illinois, he was assigned to the USS Enterprise, which was dry docked in Bremerton, Washington.
 It was in Bremerton where Clark began to study the training methods of Arthur Lydiard.
 At the Inter-Service championships held at the US Naval Academy in Annapolis, Maryland Clark clocked 1:51.65 at 800 meters.